Wiz-Tech-Kid/payfLex/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

-💬 Embedding the AI Chatbot
+💬 AI Chatbot Integration

-PayFLex integrates an AI-powered chatbot using React Native WebView, enabling direct interaction within the app.
+PayFLex integrates an AI-driven chatbot using React Native WebView, providing seamless in-app interaction.
+To enable this feature, install WebView:

 🚀 Installation
 To add WebView support, install the necessary package: